Amsterdam/design-system/proprietary/tokens/README.md

 ### Compact mode

 Our branding is rather spacious for websites.
-The main stylesheets implements this ‘spacious mode’ as the default.
+The main stylesheet implements this ‘spacious mode’ as the default.
-A compact stylesheet is available for applications, as they require less white space and smaller text.
+A compact stylesheet is available for applications that require less white space and smaller text.

 Note that the compact stylesheet is not independent – it only contains overrides.
 Import it after the main stylesheet for the correct result.